-We enjoyed Tampa’s downtown area and Channelside, but our favorite neighborhood is historic Ybor City.
-Located just a few blocks northeast of downtown, Ybor City maintains much of its Latin cigar-making heritage.
-The area’s development was influenced by Cuban, Italian, German and Spanish peoples in the late 1800’s.
-Though the neighborhood fell into neglect and decay from the 1960’s-1980’s, the neighborhood is recovering, thanks to an influx of artists.
+The area’s development was influenced by Cuban, Italian, German and Spanish immigrants in the late 1800s.
+Though the neighborhood fell into neglect and decay from the 1960s-1980s, the neighborhood is recovering, thanks to an influx of artists.
 Today, Ybor City retains its historic, multi-cultural flavor through historic sites, festivals, ethnic restaurants and clubs.

 Ybor City’s La Tropicana

 An ornately carved table sitting in the corner piqued our interest.
 The table is permanently reserved for the family of Roland Manteiga.
 Our server, Patty, who has worked there since the 1980’s, filled us in.
 Roland Manteiga, the quiet editor of ‘La Gaceta,’ held court at that table for more than 50 years.
-He was influential with congressmen and governors and influenced Florida politics throughout his life — all from that little table.
+He was influential with congressmen and governors and influenced Florida politics throughout his life, all from that little table.
 Patty also told us about the red phone, but you should visit La Tropicana when you’re in Tampa to learn about that one yourself.

 Ybor City Saturday Market